sigp/anchor/book/src/contributing.md

 ### Panics

 Generally, **panics should be avoided at all costs**.
-SSV operates in an adversarial environment (the Internet) and it's a severe vulnerability if people on the Internet can cause SSV to crash via a panic.
+Anchor operates in an adversarial environment (the Internet) and it's a severe vulnerability if people on the Internet can cause Anchor to crash via a panic.

 Always prefer returning a `Result` or `Option` over causing a panic.
 For example, prefer `array.get(1)?` over `array[1]`.